owenprice5/360ImageToCOLMAPConverter/README.md

 Loader thread → GPU render thread → Writer threads
 ```

-Performance scales with GPU VRAM.
-A 4070 Ti Super achieves ~80 img/s at 1024px output.
-CPU fallback uses Python multiprocessing.

-GPU batch size is auto-calculated from available VRAM, or can be set manually in the Performance tab.

 > **Note:** For best performance, write output to an SSD.
 HDD write speed can become the bottleneck at high GPU throughput.

 ---